neurallayer/Photon.jl/README.md

 - Keras and MXNet for their well thought out API's.
 Also copied some of their excellent documentation for layers and losses.

-- And of course Julia, that enables writing very fast deep learning applications.
+- And of course Julia, that enables us to write fast deep learning applications.